FedericoMiscione/DL_Homework/README.md

 In particular, the ensembles are composed by:
 - 2 GIN-based and 1 GINEConv-based models trained with different weight decay (model_A_best_1 on 1e-10 and model_best_A_2 on 1e-4) on the dataset A;
-- 1 GIN-based model and 1 GINEConv-based model on the dataset B.
+- 1 GIN-based model, 1 GINEConv-based model and GINEConv_Virtual-based on the dataset B.
 - 1 GIN-based model and 1 GINEConv-based model on the dataset C.
 - 1 GIN-based model and 1 GINEConv-based model on the dataset D.